In the contemporary world, it’s become increasingly difficult and rare to sit comfortably and relish our meals morsel by morsel.

 Eating is just another item on the daily checklist.
 However, it’s important to invest at least 30 minutes in a meal.

-Here are few reasons why chewing well is really important:
+Here are some reasons why chewing well is really important:

-Chewing well gives enough time for the stomach to secrete the necessary digestive juices and to prepare itself well to promote a healthy digestion.
+Chewing properly gives enough time for the stomach to secrete the necessary digestive juices for digestion.
 This aids in complete digestion, efficient nutrient absorption and regular bowel movements.

 Take time to chew, chew and chew.

 Disclaimer: This article is written by the Practitioner for informational and educational purposes only.
 The content presented on this page should not be considered as a substitute for medical expertise.
 Please "DO NOT SELF-MEDICATE" and seek professional help regarding any health conditions or concerns.
 Practo will not be responsible for any act or omission arising from the interpretation of the content present on this page.